synxty/idea/index.md

 At the beginning of every round, all players must have 2 cards from each ability in their hand.
 If a player finds themselves with less than 2 cards for any ability, they draw from the respective deck until the requirement is met.
 This means that in the first round after the game is set up, both players will draw one card from each deck before the **Selection Phase** starts.

+At the end of every round, all cards played are returned to the bottom of their respective decks, unless the represented ability was not cast.
+In such cases, the card is instead returned to the player's hand.

 #### 2.3.1.
 Selection Phase

 In the **Selection Phase**, players choose 3 cards from their hand, one for each type of ability, and lock them in for the **Planning Phase**.
 Simultaneously, players have the chance to swap champions from the bench with those on the board.
 This phase concludes when both players have locked their cards and selected their champions.